mrismanaziz/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.